Artifact Donation FAQ

 As we strive to maintain professional museum standards and strengthen our collections, we have adopted specific policies and procedures to manage and sustainably grow our collections of artifacts.
 We continue to accept donations of artifacts into the Museum’s Permanent, Library and Education collections to help us tell the stories of Swedish immigration and Swedish Americans, however, due to space and preservation considerations, we cannot accept all offers of artifacts.

-• Contact the Museum and tell us what artifacts you have and any information you know about them.
+- Contact the Museum and tell us what artifacts you have and any information you know about them.

-• Bring item to Museum and fill out a temporary receipt form.
+- Bring item to Museum and fill out a temporary receipt form.
 Your signature gives the Museum permission to evaluate the artifact(s) for our collections.
 Ownership is not transferred at this time.

-• All objects accepted for the collections are listed on a Deed of Gift which requires the donor’s signature.
+- All objects accepted for the collections are listed on a Deed of Gift which requires the donor’s signature.
 The donor will receive one copy of the deed of gift and the Museum will keep one on file in our permanent donor files.
 This process is usually done via mail.

-• Once this form is signed, the donation is complete and unrestricted ownership of the artifact is transferred to the Museum.
+- Once this form is signed, the donation is complete and unrestricted ownership of the artifact is transferred to the Museum.
 After this transfer, the artifact is cataloged into the Museum’s collection.

-The object(s) will be evaluated and the potential donor contacted by the Curator regarding the status of the donation.
+The object(s) will be evaluated and the potential donor contacted by the Collection Manager regarding the status of the donation.
 If you choose to bring the proposed donation directly to the Museum, a temporary receipt must be filled out with the donor’s contact information, so the Museum may contact the donor regarding the status of the object.
 There is no transfer of ownership at this stage.

 How are potential donations reviewed?

-Proposed donations are reviewed by the Curator, collections committee, and staff knowledgeable in both the scope of the Museum’s Collection and issues associated with the preservation of museum artifacts.
+Proposed donations are reviewed by the Collection Manager, collections committee, and staff knowledgeable in both the scope of the Museum’s Collection and issues associated with the preservation of museum artifacts.
 The proposed donation will be reviewed based on historical significance, uniqueness, mission relevance, its fit within the collection, and the museum’s ability to care for the object[s].
 We take into account the criteria specified in the Museum’s collecting policies and the Museum’s current collecting goals.
 We consider the condition of the object and availability of Museum resources to properly display, store and care for proposed objects.
-If you have questions about the Museum’s Collection policies or scope, please see the Collections Policy or contact the Curator.
+If you have questions about the Museum’s Collection policies or scope, please see the Collections Policy or contact the Collection Manager.

 What happens to objects not accepted for Museum’s permanent collection?